monomelodies/formulaic/docs/basic/validation.md

         }
     );

-The callback receives the element's current value and should true if the test passes, or else false.
+The callback receives the element's current value and should return true if the test passes, or else false.
 The name of the test is the error returned, so you should give it a descriptive value.
 Note that subsequent tests of the same name overwrite existing tests.

 ## Loading data